 Facilitator of Regenerative Systems Design

 Jillian is a wholistic permaculturalist, who has been working creatively and collaboratively with others since the early 1990s.
 She supports people in applying whole systems principles to catalyse regeneration in the environments they are in.
-This has manifested in a wide range of projects, from urban balconies, to entire ecovillages, in over 35 countries.
+This has manifested in a wide range of projects, from urban balconies, to entire ecovillages, in 40 countries across 5 continents.